mike-north/ember-octane-workshop/notes/10-auth-service.md

 </Auth>
 ```

-This is pretty ugly, and gets uglier as more of these cross-cutting areas are added, and more things need to access them.
+This is pretty ugly, and gets uglier as more of these cross-cutting areas (state and functionality that many parts of the app need to know about) are added, and more things need to access them.
 Thankfully, Services allow a better way of accomplishing the same thing...

 <!-- Clearify "cross-cutting areas" - state differently -->